Jackdaniels12/Relay-Control-anything/README.md

 crtl X then Y

 sudo nano /var/www/html/index.php <br>
-copy my file and paste it
+copy my file "index.php" and paste it to your file<br>
+edit the name of the lights

 crtl X then Y to save